Many chronic diseases are brought on by factors under our control. These include:

 Lack of physical activity: Only 1 in 4 adults and 1 in 5 high school students in the US get the recommended levels of physical activity.
 Lack of activity combined with poor nutrition can lead to obesity.
 40% of US adults have obesity, which puts them at increased risk for cardiovascular disease, heart failure, type 2 diabetes, and some cancers (primarily endometrial, colorectal, and breast cancer).
 Additionally, obesity costs the US health care system $147 billion each year.

 Excessive alcohol consumption: Excessive use of alcohol can lead to serious health problems such as alcohol use disorder and problems with learning, memory, and mental health.
-Chronic health conditions that excessive alcohol consumption are linked to include high blood pressure, heart disease, stroke, liver disease, and cancer.
+Chronic health conditions linked to excessive alcohol consumption include high blood pressure, heart disease, stroke, liver disease, and cancer.